 The above rule does not apply to life company subsidiaries, which are to be reported using the equity method.
-OSFI anticipates that most Actuaries will continue to prepare non-consolidated AARs; however, an additional exhibit and commentary must be provided that reconciles the information within the AAR to the consolidated opinion.
+OSFI anticipates that most Actuaries will continue to prepare non-consolidated AARs.
+However, the Appointed Actuary must include an additional exhibit and commentary that reconciles the information within the AAR to the consolidated opinion.
 Actuaries will be expected to value non-federally regulated subsidiaries under Canadian generally accepted actuarial practices and include these AARs as appendices or as a separate part of the AAR.